eclipse-vertx/vert.x/core_manual_java.md

 The event bus supports *publishing* messages.
 Messages are published to an address.
 Publishing means delivering the message to all handlers that are registered at that address.
 This is the familiar *publish/subscribe* messaging pattern.

-### Point to point messaging
+### Point to point and Request-Response messaging

 The event bus supports *point to point* messaging.
 Messages are sent to an address.
-This means a message is delivered to *at most* one of the handlers registered at that address.
-If there is more than one handler regsitered at the address, one will be chosen using a non-strict round-robin algorithm.
+Vert.x will then route it to just one of the handlers registered at that address.
+If there is more than one handler registered at the address, one will be chosen using a non-strict round-robin algorithm.

 With point to point messaging, an optional reply handler can be specified when sending the message.
-When a message is received by a recipient, and has been *processed*, the recipient can optionally decide to reply to the message.
+When a message is received by a recipient, and has been handled, the recipient can optionally decide to reply to the message.
 If they do so that reply handler will be called.

 When the reply is received back at the sender, it too can be replied to.
 This can be repeated ad-infinitum, and allows a dialog to be set-up between two different verticles.
 This is a common messaging pattern called the *Request-Response* pattern.